OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

   self.latch()
 ```

 You'll also notice that we include `self` in our Python class functions.
-This is necessary so that we are always referencing the variable or function that pertains to the current object.
+This is necessary so that we are always working with variables or functions pertaining to the current object.
+This is called **explicit self** in Python.

-Finally, you can import other modules into your self-made modules.
-In our `shiftRegister` class we use `onionGpio` in order to create our GPIO objects, which is made possible by importing the `onionGpio` module.

 <!-- // explanation of Classes
 //  - definition of Classes